hhx-0408/programming-language-and-compiler/README.md

 END;
 ```

-**Description**: This program plays a sequence of music notes on a violin at 100 BPM.
+**Description**: This program intends to play a sequence of music notes on a violin at 100 BPM.

 **Expected Output**: